-Facilitate communication across a large multi-disciplinary, multi-cultural team, comprised of academic, agency and community partners.
+Facilitate communication across our team, comprised of academic and community partners.

-Ensure the overall project schedule and planning align the resources when and where needed to meet milestones.
+Ensure the overall project schedule and planning align the resources when and where needed to meet deliverables.

-Develop and maintain systems to ensure high-quality data collection and high rates of program participation and retention.
+Maintain and strengthen systems to ensure high-quality data collection and high rates of participant retention.

 Manage and monitor study budget and needs, including contracts/invoicing.

 Initiate contacts with community partners to assist with dissemination.